Go on to Part Five

 Giant decided it was time to end their rocky relationship with WWA.
 They approached Terry Ellis of Chrysalis

 about his company taking them on.
-Ellis
+Ellis agreed

-out their contract.
-Not only did WWA no longer
+their contract.
+Not only did WWA no

-manage the band, but Giant also ended the contract with their recording
+longer manage the band, but Giant also ended the contract with their recording

 division WWA Records, Chrysalis becoming their UK record label for the remainder of